mpicbg-csbd/unet-smfish-seg/notes/notes.md

 # Tue Feb 7

-I have a better now of why Dave's CRF wont work on linux.
+I have a better understanding now of why Dave's CRF wont work on linux.
 The `learn` binary requires a very special commit from Dave's code.
 We don't know which one, because we never got the source, only the results of the build.
 We could try building on every commit, and running tests until we find one that passes the tests...
 But it will very likely be the wrong commit...

 RESULT 1! from crf_vs_xgboost.py
 ```